-In conclusion, the results of this study showed that placement of Supreme, Guardian and I-gel LMA can increase overlap index, reduce the success rate of IJV puncture, increase the incidence of arterial puncture, and cause congestion of IJV.
+In conclusion, the results of this study showed that placement of Supreme, Guardian and I-gel LMA can increase the OI, reduce the success rate of IJV puncture, increase the incidence of arterial puncture, and cause congestion of IJV.
 Type of LMA did not influence the difficulty of IJV puncture.
 Therefore when LMA is used, ultrasound is recommended to guide the IJV puncture.

 ARTICLE HIGHLIGHTS